Bellair-Meadowbrook Terrace, Florida

-Bellair-Meadowbrook Terrace is an unincorporated area and census-designated place (CDP) in Clay County, Florida, United States.
-The population was 13,343 at the 2010 census.
+Bellair-Meadowbrook Terrace is an unincorporated suburb west of Orange Park, Florida and census-designated place (CDP) in Clay County, Florida, United States.
+The population was 14,482 at the 2020 census, up from 13,343 at the 2010 census.
+It is part of the Jacksonville, Florida Metropolitan Statistical Area.

 Geography

-Bellair-Meadowbrook Terrace is located in northeastern Clay County at 30°10′38″N 81°44′30″W (30.177189, -81.741776), along the border with Duval County (the city of Jacksonville).
+Bellair-Meadowbrook Terrace is located in northeastern Clay County at 30°10′38″N 81°44′30″W (30.177189, -81.741776), just south of the Ortega River and east of Crosby Sanctuary, along the border with Duval County (the city of Jacksonville).
 To the east and partially to the south is the town of Orange Park.
 Also to the south, beyond Kingsley Avenue (State Road 224) is the CDP of Lakeside.
 Bellair-Meadowbrook Terrace is the home of the Orange Park Mall.

 According to the United States Census Bureau, the CDP has a total area of 11.0 km2, of which 10.9 sqkm is land and 0.2 sqkm, or 1.48%, is water.

+Neighborhoods

+The Bellair-Meadowbrook Terrace CDP consists of over a dozen neighborhoods, including: